-The 2018 Rendezvous Canada Partnership Program is an initiative which aims to increase participation from qualified Indigenous tourism providers at the upcoming Rendez-vous Canada travel tradeshow held May 13-16, 2018 in Halifax, Nova Scotia.
+The 2019 Rendez-vous Canada Partnership Program is an initiative which aims to increase participation from qualified Indigenous tourism providers at the upcoming Rendez-vous Canada travel tradeshow held May 28-31, 2019 in Toronto, Ontario.

-There is a growing global demand for authentic Indigenous tourism, which prompted ITAC to create the inaugural national Indigenous tourism section on the RVC tradeshow floor in 2016.
-22 Indigenous Tourism businesses took partin 2016, and 41 were included last year within the Indigenous Canada floor space, many attending RVC for the first time.
+There is a growing global demand for authentic Indigenous tourism, which prompted ITAC to create the inaugural national Indigenous tourism section on the RVC tradeshow floor in 2015.
+22 Indigenous Tourism businesses took part in 2016, and 41 in 2017 and 42 were included last year in Halifax within the Indigenous Canada floor space, many attending RVC for the first time.
 This showcase is designed to feature authentic Indigenous tourism experiences, while facilitating productive business connections with domestic and international buyers.

 Additional booth upgrades and delegate registrations can be added as follows (and payable to ITAC):

 Power, wifi and additional furniture are all available through show organizers at additional cost.
-Visit rendezvouscanada.travel/sellers-info/ for more information.
+Visit http://rendez-vouscanada.travel/sellers-info/ for more information.